cal-adapt/cae-notebooks/user-contributions/dwr/loca2-cae/README.md

 # loca2-cae

+> [!WARNING]
+> We have confirmed that `data-processing-LOCA2.ipynb`  will run as-is.
+However, this is
+> not guaranteed to be true for other notebooks.
+Please proceed with caution.

 > [!NOTE]
 > This project is originally hosted at https://github.com/CADWR-Climate-Change-Program/loca2-cae and has been copied here with minimal modification.